 This fall, though, at the new place, they’re a bit more scarce, although that might change soon, as you’ll discover after reading this post.
 Just this morning I ran into one web while I was trimming the ficus hedge our next-door neighbor so thoughtfully installed between our two properties:

 As you can see, it’s black and white and red all over.
-That is, the dorsal portion of the abdomen is white with black spots, and there are six red spines projecting out rather threateningly.
+That is, the dorsal portion of the abdomen is white with black spots, and there are eight red spines projecting out rather threateningly.
 Local folks (myself included) often call this a “crab spider,” even though it’s really not related to the crab spider group (Thomisidae).

 Gasteracantha is an Old World pantropical genus; G. cancriformis is the only member of the group to occur in the Americas, where it is widely distributed, ranging from the southern states to Argentina.